Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to grow your business online automatically using WordPress.

 (CommentLuv)

-The native WordPress commenting system allows your visitors to engage with your website or blog, post comments, reply to existing comments and engage with your content as part of an online community.
+WordPress has a native commenting feature that lets your visitors interact with your website or blog, post comments, reply to other users and engage with your content as part of an online community.

-You can enhance the WordPress default commenting feature using a 3rd-party plugin that integrates with social media, helping to share and spread your content around.
+You can expand the WordPress default commenting feature using a 3rd-party commenting plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates your comments with social media, helping to share and spread your content around.

-For example, using a WordPress plugin like CommentLuv (Pro version) can help attract more comments and improve user engagement on your website or blog.
-The plugin encourages readers to comment using SEO and social reward features like search-indexable backlinks, ability to use keywords in the username, adding twitter names to comments, and social enticements for content-sharing.
-This plugin will visit the comment author’s site while they are typing their comment and retrieve their most recent blog posts, which they can include below their comment when they click submit.
+For example, using a plugin like CommentLuv (Pro version) can help attract more comments and create more user engagement on your website or blog.
+The plugin encourages readers to comment using SEO and social rewards like SEO backlinks, the ability to add twitter handles to comments, social enticements for content sharing, and ability to use keywords in the username.
+This plugin will visit the comment author’s site while they are typing their comment and retrieve their last blog posts, which they can include with their comment when they click the submit button.

-(CommentLuv Pro version can attract more comments and web traffic and improve user engagement on your web site.)
+(CommentLuv can attract more comments and web traffic and create more user engagement on your web site.)

-Go here to learn more about using this handy plugin:
+Visit this site to learn more about the benefits of this plugin:

-- Social Bookmarking Platforms: e.g. Bitly, Diigo, Instapaper, Stumbleupon, etc.
+- Bookmarking Platforms: e.g. Deviantart, Diigo, Kippt, Stumbleupon, etc.

-Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing campaigns), we have written a detailed article about social media tracking tools that will help you manage, measure, and analyze your social media marketing initiatives.
-For more details:
+Also, if you would like to know more about setting up social media monitoring (so you can get useful information about your content marketing campaigns), we have written a comprehensive article where we explore a number of social media measurement tools and technologies that you may want to check out.
+Go here for more details:

 Kickstart Your WordPress Traffic System